-Working in a physician office for over 12 years, I heard a lot of patients express concerns about electronic health records.
+Working in a physician’s office for over 12 years, I heard a lot of patients express concerns about electronic health records.
 Many patients wanted to know if their data was secure, and what would happen if the computer system crashed.
-Patient safety concerns are further escalated in a hospital setting where life and death decisions are made every day.

 Of course, providers and office staff also have significant concerns about EHR systems, and rightly so.
 Even after several years of implementing and optimizing these systems, there are many challenges to overcome, including patient safety risks.
 EHR-related issues were ranked number one on the ECRI Institute’s list of the Top 10 Patient Safety Concerns for Healthcare Organizations in 2015, 2016 and 2017, and remained in the top five for 2018.

 Here are a few of the common challenges related to EHR systems that can impact patient safety: